Publication Strategy & Transformation

 Strategic Shift

-As Creative Director, I helped shape editorial direction and story development while overseeing illustration, design, photography, production, distribution, and supporting digital communications
+As Creative Director, I helped shape editorial direction while overseeing illustration, design, photography, production, and distribution

-Introduced shorter, highly visual stories designed to engage both technical and nontechnical audiences
+Shifted from technical reporting to a magazine-style with shorter, highly visual stories to engage both technical and nontechnical audiences

 Repositioned the publication as a communications tool for outreach and stakeholder engagement